 • Try topping each mould with a spoonful of granola before pushing in the lolly sticks and freezing overnight.

 Where can I find out more?

 If you have been motivated by what you’ve read, Get Your Kids to Eat Anything: The 5-phase programme to change the way your family thinks about food by Emily Leary is published by Mitchell Beazley.
-It is released on 21 March 2019 and can be ordered here.
+It is released on 21 March 2019 and can be ordered via all the usual outlets.
 Best wishes for mealtime success!

 Is your child a fussy eater?
 How have you had success introducing them to new foods?
 Let us know using the comments box below or by joining the conversation on our Facebook, Twitter or Instagram pages.

 (Disclaimer: We were gifted a copy of this book in order for an honest review.
 All views and opinion are my own.)